inaos/inac/doc/manual.md

 ### Utilities

-The error handling module of this library provide two useful functions.
+This library provide two useful functions.
 They are used internally but they are for public use as well.

 - `ina_err_backtrace()` printout current backtrace to the standard output.